 Ride Western Style along trails through the spectacular Biltmore Estate and enjoy an unforgettable guided expedition through woodlands rich with wildlife on a horse chosen to match your skill level.
 Or bring your own horse and explore more than 80 miles of estate trails—the same paths used by the Vanderbilts and their guests at the turn of the century.
 Enjoy wide, well-marked trails through pristine forests, green pastures, and along the banks of the French Broad River.
 Choose from five different 10–30 mile loops.
 Several trails include optional jumps and are suitable for carriages.
 Guided Horseback Riding includes a one-hour guided ride on beautiful trails through the woodlands and meadows of the estate.
 Suitable for beginner to intermediate-level riders.
 The Private Lunch Trail Ride is a three-hour trail ride and picnic lunch.
 Some riding experience needed.
 The Private Trail Ride is a two-hour private trail ride.
 Plus, attend special events and clinics throughout the year.
 Go to the Biltmore Estate Web site for more.

 Wolf Laurel Stables

 Wolf Laurel Stables offers scenic, guided horseback trail and wagon rides on 20 miles of trails, experienced guides, and gentle horses.
 Take in the fabulous 360 degree views of the Cherokee and Pisgah National Forests from the top of Big Bald Mountain at over 5,500’ elevation!
 Or, enjoy a cool horse ride through beautiful mountain forests along Bald Mountain Creek.
-Go to their Web site for more.
+Click here to visit their Web site

 Smokemont Horse Riding Stables, Great Smoky Mountains